RenderbitTechnologies/Hackathon-Problem-Statements/Urban Transport.md

   * Trip start location
   * Trip end location
   * Trip start date & time
-* He should be able to send carpooling requests to multiple car owners for at least the next 7 days.
+* He should be able to send carpooling requests to multiple car owners for at least the next 7 days
 * He should be able to see all upcoming trips with status (approved/rejected)
 * He should be able to see all past trips